firecracker-microvm/firecracker/docs/jailer.md

     Firecracker.
   - 2 (default): advanced filtering.
 This adds further checks on some of the parameters of the allowed syscalls.
+- The jailer adheres to the "end of command options" convention, meaning all parameters specified after `--` are forwarded to Firecracker.
+For example, this can be paired with the `--config-file` Firecracker argument to specify a configuration file when starting Firecracker via the jailer (the file path and the resources referenced within must be valid relative to a jailed Firecracker).
+Please note the jailer already passes the following parameters to the Firecracker process: `--api-sock`, `--seccomp-level` and `--id`.

 ## Jailer Operation